BonganiMaila/Future-value-calculator/README.md

 # Future-value-calculator

-The future value calculator can be used to determine future value, or FV, in financing.
+The future value calculator can be used to determine future value, or FV, in finance.
 FV is simply what money is expected to be worth in the future.
-Typically, cash in a savings account or a hold in a bond purchase earns compound interest and so has a different value in the future.
+Typically, cash in a savings account or an investment that earns compound interest and so has a different value in the future.

 ## Table of Contents